Operator semigroups in the mixed topology and the infinitesimal description of Markov processes: Introduction

-In Section \ref{Section5.1} we define the strong and weak \textit{infinitesimal generator} $(L, D(L))$ of a $C_0$-semigroup on $(C_\kappa(E), \tm)$ and prove that they coincide (see Theorem \ref{ts2}).
-Furthermore, we show that the usual "invariance condition" for identifying cores for $(L,D(L))$ also holds in this case (see Proposition \ref{pr_core}).
-We introduce the notions of \textit{core operators and Markov core operators} for $(L,D(L))$ (see Definition \ref{def:5.7}).
-Subsequently, we prove that a sufficient condition for being a Markov core operator $(L_0,D(L_0))$ for $(L,D(L))$ is, that the Fokker-Planck-Kolmogorov equation for $(L_0,D(L_0))$ has a unique solution for all Dirac measures $\delta_x, x \in E$ (see Theorem \ref{prop:5.9}).
-This is another main result of this paper, which is illustrated by a number of applications, where we identify the Kolmogorov operator of a large class of SDEs on $\R^d$ (see Section \ref{ex:5.9}) or on a Hilbert space $H$ (see Section \ref{ex:L3}) as a Markov core operator for the infinitesimal generator $(L, D(L))$ of the $C_0$-semigroup on $(C_\kappa(\R^d), \tm)$ and $(C_\kappa(H), \tm)$, respectively, given by the transition semigroup of the SDE's solutions.
-Furthermore, in Section \ref{ex:Generalized Mehler semigroups on Hilbert spaces} using results from \cite{lescot}, we identify the Kolmogorov operator of SDE \eqref{eq:4.17'}, i.e., the SDE for the O-U-process with Levy noise on a Hilbert space $E$, which is a pseudo-differential operator (see equation \eqref{eq:5.17}), as a core operator for the generator $(L, D(L))$ of the corresponding generalized Mehler semigroup on $(C_b(E), \tau_{1}^{\mc M})$.
-These results in Sections \ref{Section5.1} - \ref{ex:Generalized Mehler semigroups on Hilbert spaces} constitute the fourth main contribution of this paper.\\
+Section \ref{Section5.1} is devoted to the \textit{infinitesimal generator} $(L, D(L))$ of a $C_0$-semigroup on $(C_\kappa(E), \tm)$.
+We introduce the notion of \textit{Markov core operators} for $(L,D(L))$ (see Definition \ref{def:5.7}) and prove that a sufficient condition for being a Markov core operator $(L_0,D(L_0))$ for $(L,D(L))$ is, that the Fokker-Planck-Kolmogorov equation for $(L_0,D(L_0))$ has a unique solution for all Dirac measures $\delta_x, x \in E$ (see Theorem \ref{prop:5.9}).
+This is another main result of this paper, because it can be applied to a number of (highly nontrivial) examples, where we identify the Kolmogorov operator of a large class of SDEs on $\R^d$ (see Section \ref{ex:5.9}) or on a Hilbert space $H$ (see Section \ref{ex:L3}) as a Markov core operator for the infinitesimal generator $(L, D(L))$ of the $C_0$-semigroup on $(C_\kappa(\R^d), \tm)$ and $(C_\kappa(H), \tm)$, respectively, given by the transition semigroup of the SDE's solutions.
+Furthermore, in Section \ref{ex:Generalized Mehler semigroups on Hilbert spaces} using results from \cite{lescot}, we identify the Kolmogorov operator of SDE \eqref{eq:4.17'}, i.e., the SDE for the O-U-process with Levy noise on a Hilbert space $E$, which is a pseudo-differential operator (see equation \eqref{eq:5.17}), as a core operator for the generator $(L, D(L))$ of the corresponding generalized Mehler semigroup on $(C_b(E), \tau_{1}^{\mc M})$.\\